Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Results and discussion

 \subsection{DFT+U}

 We begin the discussion by studying the magnetic phase of Li$_2$MnO$_3$.
 Li$_2$MnO$_3$ is antiferromagnetic with Neel temperature of $T_N = 36$ K, and the magnetic propagation vector is $Q_m = (0, 0, 0.5)$ \cite{StrobelJSSC1988}.
-Among the possible magnetic configuration with $Q_m = (0, 0, 0.5)$, $\Gamma_{3g}$ \cite{StrobelJSSC1988} and $\Gamma_{2u}$ \cite{LeeJPCM2012} are suggested as the ground state, and the recent powder neutron diffraction data and single crystal neutron diffraction data at 6 K showed that the ground state is $\Gamma_{2u}$.
+Earlier study suggested that $\Gamma_{3g}$ is the ground state \cite{StrobelJSSC1988}.
+However, recent neutron diffraction study for both powder and single crystal showed that the ground state is $\Gamma_{2u}$, and $\Gamma_{3g}$ model does not match with the experiment from the full refinement \cite{LeeJPCM2012}.
 Magnetic moment of Mn is 2.3$-$2.7 $\mu_B$ \cite{LeeJPCM2012,StrobelJSSC1988}, indicating that Mn has high-spin state.

-In Figure \ref{mag_str}, we compare the energies of the ferromagnetic (FM), antiferromagnetic $\Gamma_{3g}$ and $\Gamma_{2u}$ phases. $\Gamma_{2u}$ phase is most stable if $U$(Mn) $\leq 2$, while $\Gamma_{3g}$ becomes more stable when $U$(Mn) $> 2$, while Mn ion always has the high-spin state.
-This result shows that $U$(Mn) $\leq 2$ is needed to obtain the experimental ground state.
+In Figure \ref{mag_str}, we compare the energies of the ferromagnetic (FM), antiferromagnetic $\Gamma_{3g}$ and $\Gamma_{2u}$ phases, as a function of $U$(Mn). $\Gamma_{2u}$ phase is most stable if $U$(Mn) $\leq 2$, while $\Gamma_{3g}$ becomes more stable when $U$(Mn) $> 2$ eV, while the Mn ion always has the high-spin state.
+This result shows that $U$(Mn) $\leq 2$ eV is needed to obtain the experimental ground state.
 Previous linear response calculation for spinel Mn$^{4+}$ suggested that $U$(Mn)= 5.04 eV \cite{ZhouPRB2004}, and many DFT+$U$ studies \cite{XiaoCM2012,WangJMCA2017,HungruCM2016,ChenJACS2019,HikimaJACS2022} used $U$(Mn)= 5 eV based on this study.

-We note that using $U$ values from the linear response theory within GGA+$U$ overestimate the correlation in the transition metal oxides, such as nickelates, and the overestimation can be fixed within DMFT \cite{ParkPRB2014}.
-Therefore, we suggest that within DFT+$U$, $U$(Mn) = 2 eV is reasonable value to study the electronic and magnetic properties of Li$_2$MnO$_3$.
-The energy difference between $\Gamma_{2u}$ and other magnetic configuration decreases as a function of $U$.
-With $U$(Mn) $= 2$ eV, $\Gamma_{2u}$ is more stable than FM and $\Gamma_{3g}$ by 1.8 and 0.8 meV, respectively, consistent with the low $T_N = 36$ K. Magnetic moment of Mn in $\Gamma_{2u}$ phase is 2.8 $\mu_B$, similar to the experimental value 2.3 $\mu_B$.
+However, it is important to note that using $U$ values obtained from linear response theory within GGA+$U$ can lead to an overestimation of correlation effects in transition metal oxides.
+This is typical in DFT+$U$ since the Coulomb interaction is treated in a Hartree-Fock-like fashion, neglecting local correlation effects.
+For example, quantities such as bond length disproportionation can be overestimated using DFT+$U$, and this overestimation can be corrected by considering the local correlation effects through the use of DMFT \cite{ParkPRB2014}.
+In light of this, we suggest that for the study of electronic and magnetic properties of Li$_2$MnO$_3$ within DFT+$U$, a reasonable value for $U$(Mn) is 2 eV.